-UX designing is not a gamble.
+UX design isn't a gamble.
 Devices change.
 Target audiences change.
-But then, no matter what, the method to UX designing stays the same.
-How come?
-Simply because a UX designer needs to focus on user needs only.
-Nothing else.
+But no matter what, the method behind UX design stays the same.
+That's because a UX designer needs to focus on user needs only.
 In other words, the designer needs to see things through the customer lens and design his app or website accordingly.
 That’s about it.
 But how?
-Let's find out in Brightscout's article.
+Let's find out.

-A compass of respectable UX directs the customer to their desired destination and not yours.
-It helps them achieve what they intend to accomplish while interacting with your business and not what you want.
+Good UX directs the customer to their desired destination.
+It helps them achieve what they intend to accomplish while interacting with your brand.

-In short, creating a respectable UX means keeping the user front and center, no matter the type of device they are using - it could be the website, mobile site, apps, or any other online properties or services.
+Creating good UX means keeping the user front and center, no matter the type of device they're using - it could be the website, mobile site, apps, etc.

-Sure, there will be times when you may be tempted to focus only on things that you want to communicate and want the user to click CTA buttons and all.
-But then, don’t forget, the actual goal of a good UX is to help the users achieve what they intend to accomplish while interacting with your business and not what you want them to do.
+Sure, there will be times when you may be tempted to focus only on things that you want to communicate and want the user to click on.
+But don’t forget: the actual goal of good UX is to help users achieve what they intend to accomplish while interacting with your brand, not what you want them to do.

 The concept of UX design has grown from nice-to-have to a necessity these days.
-It has emerged as one of the critical factors to win the market.
-But when it comes to actually explaining the concept, people still are not able to give a clear idea about it.
+It's emerged as one of the critical factors to winning markets.
+But when it comes to actually explaining the concept, people are still unable to speak clearly about it.

-As mentioned above, you need to look at UX designing through the customer lens and accordingly take actions for your website or app.
+You need to look at UX designing through the customer lens and take the right steps for your website or app.
 Ask yourself: why would customers buy from you rather than your competitor?
 What sort of information are customers looking for - are they merely researching products or services, or will they make actual purchases?
-Figure out all kinds of actions the users might want to undertake and list them down on different sticky notes.
+Figure out the kinds of actions the users might want to take and list them down on different sticky notes.

-Then, you can arrange all these actions as per the user flow.
+Then, you can arrange all these actions to match the user flow.
 In other words, arrange them in a way potential customers would use them.
 Make sure every effort ends in five steps or even less.
 For instance, to ‘make purchases’ people will first:

 • Browse the homepage